shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 The purpose of this project is to simulate mitochondrial translation and artificially introduce frameshift events at user-defined codons.

-The initial version focuses on serine-associated codons because of their biological relevance to ongoing TRIT1-related studies.
+The software compares standard translation with altered translation conditions and identifies peptide regions generated exclusively after simulated translation disruptions.

-The software compares normal translation to altered translation and identifies peptide regions generated exclusively after frameshift events.
+Initially, the project focuses on mitochondrial coding sequences and provides a flexible framework for testing different translation scenarios.

 ---